erquintana/hardware-engineer-space/projects/URF/README.md

 - To perform a read operation, the user provides the read address (read_addr).
 The URF outputs the data stored at the specified address on the read_data signal.
 - To perform a write operation, the user provides the write address (write_addr) and the data to be written (write_data).
 The write_enable signal is used to enable the write operation.
 When write_enable is asserted, the URF writes the provided data to the specified address.
 - The URF supports read and write operations on successive clock cycles, allowing for pipelined data processing.
+- write_enable & read_enable can't happen at the same time

 ## Testbench Module: